alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-08-23-is-it-permissible-to-translate-quran.md

 locale: en
 category: [fatwas,quran]
 note: false
-excerpt: "To translate the Qur'an into another language is an impossible task, for the wording of the Qur'an in Arabic is a miracle, one that cannot be replicated in another language."
+summary: "To translate the Qur'an into another language is an impossible task, for the wording of the Qur'an in Arabic is a miracle, one that cannot be replicated in another language."
 muftis:
   shaykh:
     - name: Shaykh Ibn 'Uthaymeen